aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xslfo-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to CSV in Android via Java" h2="Transform XSLFO to CSV within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XSLFO to CSV conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XSLFO to XLSX.
-Secondly, you can convert XLSX to CSV by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert XSLFO to CSV?</h2>

+XSLFO (XSL Formatting Objects) is a markup language used to define the formatting of a document.
+It is used to define the layout of a document, such as page size, margins, fonts, and other formatting details.
+On the other hand, CSV (Comma Separated Values) is a plain text format used for storing tabular data.
+It is used to store data in a tabular format, with each row representing a record and each column representing a field.
+Converting XSLFO to CSV allows users to store and manipulate tabular data in a more efficient way.

+<h2>How Aspose.Total Helps for XSLFO to CSV Conversion?</h2>

+Aspose.Total for Android via Java is a suite of APIs that provides a comprehensive set of tools for developers to work with a variety of file formats.
+It includes APIs for working with PDF, Excel, Word, and other file formats.
+With Aspose.Total, you can easily integrate XSLFO to CSV conversion feature within your Android applications in two steps.

+Firstly, you can use Aspose.PDF for Android via Java to convert XSLFO to XLSX.
+Aspose.PDF for Android via Java is a powerful PDF processing API that enables developers to create, read, edit, and convert PDF documents within their Android applications.
+It also provides the ability to convert XSLFO to XLSX format.

+Secondly, you can use Aspose.Cells for Android via Java to convert XLSX to CSV.
+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables developers to create, read, edit, and convert spreadsheets within their Android applications.
+It also provides the ability to convert XLSX to CSV format.

+By using Aspose.Total for Android via Java, you can easily integrate XSLFO to CSV conversion feature within your Android applications.
+It provides a comprehensive set of tools for developers to work with a variety of file formats, allowing them to easily convert XSLFO to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}